mikelawrence/RPi-pHat-Thermocouple/README.md

 ### Test the 1-Wire Temperature Sensors
 [Python3-w1thermsensor](https://github.com/timofurrer/w1thermsensor) is a nice 1-Wire python library that also supports command line reading of temperatures from 1-Wire devices.
 You should have already installed this package in the [Raspberry Pi Setup](#Raspberry-Pi-Setup) section.

-Now test the RGBW LED Controller HAT's DS18B20 temperature sensor using `w1thermsensor all`.
+Now test the three MAX38150Ks and single DS18B20 temperature sensor using `w1thermsensor all`.
 ```
 pi@raspberrypi:~/projects/RPi-pHat-Thermocouple/code $ w1thermsensor all
 Got temperatures of 5 sensors: